-- Start with one bottle per day and then gradually increase to more bottles if you are transitioning to formula feeding.
+- Offer one bottle per day and then gradually increase to more bottles if you are transitioning to formula-only feeding.

-- Offer the formula at a time during the day when your baby is happiest.
+- Feed your baby formula at a time during the day when your baby is happiest.
 Night-time feedings can sometimes be a problem as your baby may get cranky.